Course objectives and method

 Case E output: At the end of the case study, your team has to report files to the management team of the hospital showing the final schedules of the nurses for each department.
 To that purpose, your files have to be handed in following a strict predefined format.
 The formatting rules can be downloaded here: an "input example" (illustrative!) and your "input template" (use this one for submission!).

+- In the slides of the first session, some examples are mentioned (but not discussed in class).
+They are however good to practice.
 You can download the production example shown on the slides of session 1 here.

 - In my first session, I referred to a bundle of slides entitled "deterministic optimisation".
 I did not talk much about these slides, but I told you that you should refresh your memory and get to know the difference between deterministic and stochastic modelling.
 In case you forgot, I have uploaded a video here to discuss this difference.
 Beware that this video is not a video for your class, but an introduction to another course (at Vlerick Business School).
 The introduction is nevertheless interesting for you too in case you forgot what Operations Research really is.

 The lecture on staff scheduling of November 23, 2020, is now available as a lecture cast.